-It was with this thought that I sought out a bayou, in hopes that I’d be reunited with my ancestors.
-As we drove to Bayou St. John in New Orleans, I envisioned toothless bayou folk tumbling out of their modest homes and squinting at me, whispering, “Parrain?
+It was with this thought that I sought out a bayou, in hopes that I’d be reunited with my past.
+As we drove to Bayou St. John in New Orleans, I envisioned bayou folk tumbling out of their modest homes and squinting at me, whispering, “Parrain?
 Maw, ain’t that Parrain?”
 (Parrain is Cajun for ‘godfather,’ which would be appropriate considering a psychic once told me I was a man in both of my past lives.)

 Instead, Alana and I happened upon what looked like a man-made lake in front of some industrial plaza.

 “This can’t be the bayou!”
 I cried.
 “This is not a bayou!”

 A sign on the lawn indicated that indeed, it was Bayou St. John.

 “Look,” Alana pointed out.
 “They’re mowing the bayou.”

 “You don’t mow bayous!
 They’re supposed to be overgrown with weeds and reed plants and stuff.”